lsankar4033/stethoscope/README.md

 ## Overview
 Network testing is a 'last mile' problem  that needs to be solved before Eth2 gets to Phase 0 mainnet.
 There are already some [great](https://github.com/protolambda/rumor) [tools](https://github.com/prrkl/docs/blob/master/project-overview.md) that are client agnostic and allow manual network debugging/testing.

 Stethoscope is complementary to these tools in the same way that the eth2spec is complementary to implementation efforts.
-It'll serve as a living repository of test cases along with a way for anyone to run them and verify that things are working as expected.
+It serves as a living repository of test cases along with a way for anyone to run them and verify that things are working as expected.

 Tests are grouped by the instance group required to set them up.
 For an example, see the [single\_client\_genesis](tests/single_client_genesis.yml) group.
 See [here](#test-config-format) for more on the format of these files.